mak448a/build-ios/README.md

 ### AuthError('expired_access_token', None)
 Your token is probably expired.
 Get a new OAuth token from Dropbox.

-If you still have problems, open an issue in this repository.
+If you still have problems, check [the other troubleshooting thread](https://github.com/mak448a/build-ios/issues/13) or open an issue in this repository!
 While you're waiting, try following the [original instructions](https://github.com/mak448a/build-ios/tree/main/original_repo).